lirancr/prisma-rays/README.md

 #### Databases support

-At the moment `prisma lens` only officially support and tested against `postgresql`, this is due to some raw db queries used internally to perform the different functions.
-It's possible that these queries are written in a syntax recognized by other relational databases but those have not been tested against.
+At the moment `prisma lens` only supports `postgresql`, this is due to some raw db queries used internally to perform the different functions.

-If you're interested in helping with this issue feel free to submit a pull request, adding your [query builder file](./src/queryBuilders)
+If you're interested in helping with this issue feel free to submit a pull request, adding your [engine file](./src/engines)`

 ## Going back to prisma migrate